 Firewise USA® sites meet a set of criteria to earn national recognition, and continue to meet specific criteria annually to stay in good standing with the program.
 The words "certified" and "certification" are not affiliated with the Firewise USA® program.
 To be "certified" implies that an individual has proven specific competency in a job role or skill set.
 An example would be a certified electrical safety technician.
 Organizations can also be certified, generally meaning they meet qualifications that give them access to specific benefits or resources.
 An example would be the Women's Business Enterprise National Council (WBENC) certification that validates that a business is 51 percent owned, controlled, operated, and managed by a woman or women.
-Firewise USA® sites are not certification.
+Firewise USA® sites are not certified, and neither do individuals nor their properties within site boundaries receive certification.
 Sites that successfully meet the participation requirements are provided a "Certificate of Recognition."
 This is provided upon approval of the initial application for recognition and on an annual basis upon approval of the renewal application.